data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: step-histogram-distribution

-You might think of a histogram as just a visualization of the data, but it does give an actual distribution: we consider the function whose graph consists of the tops of the histogram bars, and we divide that function by the total number of observations:
+You might think of a histogram as just a visualization of the data, but it does give an actual distribution: we consider the piecewise constant function whose graph consists of the tops of the histogram bars, and we divide it by the sum of the areas of the bars (to obtain a new function which integrates to 1):

     pre(julia-executable)
       | using Plots